Guidelines for MS degree studies in the Genetics, Genomics & Bioinformatics program (Revised April, 2025).

 These courses introduce students to the concepts, principles and practice of modern biomedical sciences.
 Topics covered include the following: Genetics, Genomics, Bioinformatics, Evolutionary Genomics, molecular biology, principles and practices used in computational analysis of DNA and protein sequences, Developmental Genomics, human genetics and other topics.

 Selection of the Mentor is one of the most important decisions a student will make.
 The decision should be a careful and deliberate one.
 The choice of the Mentor must be approved by the GGB Program Director.
-This selection should be made in the 1st semester of Year 1.
+This selection should be made at the start of the first semester of Year 1.

 Part of MS student training and experience is oral presentation of primary research in a public format.
 Presentation skills are critical to success in science and our effort to provide assistance in acquiring those skills has three components as described below.

 GGB 607 – Presentation Seminar (1 credit course).
-Students are required to register for GGB 607 after their first year in the Master’s program in Genetics, Genomics and Bioinformatics.
+Students are required to register for GGB 607 in Spring of Year 1 and Spring of Year 2 in the Master’s program in Genetics, Genomics and Bioinformatics.

 Students will be given an S grade based on presentation (presenting students) and attendance (all students).
 Evaluation and critique of the presentation will be the responsibility of the student’s Research Advisory committee; comments from the audience are also recorded on Evaluation Forms available at all student oral presentations.